intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 --archives environment.tar.gz#environment
 ```
-* Set the executor Python environment to the location in the Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
+* Set the executor Python environment to the location in the Conda archive, since executors will use the Python interpreter in the conda archive.
 ```bash
 PYSPARK_PYTHON=environment/bin/python
 ```